-Wire up a logic switch to an LED.
-Make sure the switch is in the +5 position, not the +V position (which uses the variable voltage).
-Check that you can toggle the LED on and off.
+Wire up a logic switch to an LED in the Logic Indicators section.
+Make sure the power switch in both blocks is in the +5 position, not the +V position (which uses the variable voltage).
+Check that you can toggle the LED red and green.
 Look at the voltage with a multimeter and check that it matches your expectations.